stratumn/sdk-js/README.md

 Notes:

-- You can view your forms detail from your group's Attestation Forms page (for ex `https://trace.stratumn.com/group/322547/forms`).
-- When viewing a specific form detail, you can retrieve the form id from the url. (`https://trace.stratumn.com/group/322547/form/788547` => `formId=788547`).
 - The `data` object argument must be valid against the JSON schema of the form you are using, otherwise Trace will throw a validation error.
 - Note that the return type of `sdk.newTrace` is `Promise<TraceState>` since this operation is asynchronous.
 You must `await` for the response in order to effectively use it.